About Madonna Flood

 Madonna represents portions of Okolona, Highview and Fern Creek – including Indian Falls, St. Rita, Filson Fields, Whispering Hills, Southern Acres, Treasure Island, Silver Heights, Bridlewood, Stone Bluff, Quail Run, Shallow Creek and Cinderella Estates.

-In 2020, she serves as Chair of the Metro Council's Planning and Zoning Committee.
-She is also a member of the Public Safety, and Committee and the Government Oversight & Audit Committees.
+In 2021, she serves as Chair of the Metro Council's Planning and Zoning Committee.
+She is also a member of the Public Safety, and Public Works Committees.

 She graduated from Southern High School in 1975 and is a member of the Southern High School Hall of Fame.
 She has an associate paralegal degree from the University of Louisville.